 What is a VPS?

 Virtual private servers have made their name as one of the best server choices on the market.
-With resources stored virtually rather than in physical machines, it's easier for users to configure resource levels to suit their needs.
+With resources stored virtually rather than in physical machines, it's easier for users to configure resource levels to suit their needs – especially with easy-to-use, beginner-friendly management interfaces like our Control Panel.

-Another upside is that a VPS is a cheaper alternative to a dedicated server, but with all of the features and capabilities – so you wouldn’t be missing out on quality.
-They’re also considered a more secure option to that of shared hosting, so that’s a plus too.
+Another upside is that a VPS is a cheaper alternative to a dedicated server, but with all of the features and capabilities, including full root access and super-fast performance – so you wouldn’t be missing out on quality.
+They’re also considered a more secure option than shared hosting, so that’s a plus too.

 Learn more: What is a VPS?